vegawidget/vegawidget/cran-comments.md

-## Resubmission
+## vegawidget 0.2.1

-Pursuant to Uwe's email of 2019-01-19:
+Pursuant to Uwe's emails at release of 0.1.0 (January 2019):

-* I have changed the examples to write to tempdir(); my apologies, I should have known better.
+* In DESCRIPTION, I have enclosed software names in single-quotes.

 * Most of the examples are run; the examples that \dontrun{} show specialized capabilities.
-There are three reasons for not running examples:
+There are two reasons for not running examples:

   - requires nodejs to be installed
   - requires network-access
-  - intentionally invokes error-behavior (I have unexported this internal function)

   At the the top of each \dontrun{} block, I have noted the specific reason.

 -----------------

 ## Test environments
-* local OS X install, R 3.5.2
+* local OS X install, R 3.5.3
-* local Windows install, R 3.5.2
 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
 * Ubuntu Linux 16.04 LTS, R-release, GCC
 * Fedora Linux, R-devel, clang, gfortran